IMdmp/IMdmp/README.md

 <h1 align="center">Hi there 👋</h1>
 <h3 align="center">I'm a mobile developer from Manila, Philippines</h3>

-- 🔭 I’m currently working as an Android Developer at Quipper Philippines
+- 🔭 Currently working as an Android Developer at Quipper Philippines

-- 🌱 Career related, currently learning **Jetpack Compose, WebRTC**
+- 🌱 Learning **Jetpack Compose, WebRTC**

 - 📖 Studying Japanese/日本語 on my spare time

-- 💻 Also tinkering a bit of Ruby on Rails and iOS.
+- 💻 Also tinkering with Ruby on Rails and iOS for fun

-- 🏃 Running is my hobby.
-Ultimate health goal is to run a marathon in every major city in the world.
+- 🏃 I love running.
+Ultimate health goal is to run a marathon in every major city in the world

 - 📫 How to reach me: **dompagtalunan@gmail.com**

-- ⚡ Random Fun fact not related to me: **You can live with a diet consisting of entirely just potatoes 🥔 🍟**
+- ⚡ Unrelated fun fact: **You can live with a diet consisting of entirely just potatoes 🥔 🍟**

 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=imdmp&date_format=M%20j%5B%2C%20Y%5D)](https://git.io/streak-stats)